masaki-norton/leetcode_problems/README.md

 the delta against max price and adjust max profit accordingly.

 ### 4 Longest Substring Without Repeating Characters
+Keep a log of seen characters and do a single pass using a while loop.
+Using set() instead of a list [] cuts the runtime dramatically (~50%).

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\